 Often there are hidden fees.
 When you compare companies, look for trading cost and then find the section that shows the fees.
 These two items eat away at your investment money.

-See how difficult it is to use the online broker’s software.
+Pay attention to how difficult it is to use the online broker’s software.
 Some companies offer great buys in trading stock but unless you're a technology genius, it’s too hard to trade.
-Most companies offer a spot to try their trading software.
+Most companies offer to try their trading software.
 Use their demonstration model before you open your account.

 Look for companies that offer the right to purchase stocks directly from their transfer agent, the company that manages their stock.
 You'll often find the information on the company's website under investor relations and DRR or DRIP programs.

 Once you find the company, simply look up their site and find their minimums.
 Sometimes there's a minimum investment with lower amounts if you add to the account.
 Some transfer agents, the people that actually sell the shares, charge a minimal fee.
 Some companies actually pay the fee to the transfer agent.

 Open an account with the company's transfer agent.
 Once it's open, you can purchase at any time or have automatic monthly investments.